QuiNovas/sqs-extended-client/README.md

 ### Note
 The s3 bucket must already exist prior to usage, and be accessible by whatever credentials you have available

+Additional attributes available on `boto3` SQS `client` and `Queue` objects:
+* large_payload_support -- the S3 bucket name that will store large messages.
+* message_size_threshold -- the threshold for storing the message in the large messages bucket.
+Cannot be less than `0` or greater than `262144`.
+Defaults to `262144`.
+* always_through_s3 -- if `True`, then all messages will be serialized to S3.
+Defaults to `False`
+* s3 -- the boto3 S3 `resource` object to use to store objects to S3.
+Use this if you want to control the S3 resource (for example, custom S3 config or credentials).
+Defaults to `boto3.resource("s3")` on first use if not previously set.

 ### Enabling support for large payloads (>256Kb)